pyrocko/grond/docs/source/method/index.rst

 GFs for static near-field displacements (measured by using GNSS or InSAR)
 -------------------------------------------------------------------------

-For the calculation of purely static coseismic displacements the use of the `PSGRN/PSCMP <https://pyrocko.org/docs/current/apps/fomosto/backends.html#the-psgrn-pscmp-backend>`_ method by `Wang et al.`_ (2006) is suggested for fast forward modelling.
+For the calculation of purely static coseismic surface displacements the use of the `PSGRN/PSCMP <https://pyrocko.org/docs/current/apps/fomosto/backends.html#the-psgrn-pscmp-backend>`_ method by `Wang et al.`_ (2006) is suggested for fast forward modelling.

-For more details on GF stores, see the `Pyrocko documentation <https://pyrocko.org/docs/current/>`_
+For more details on GF stores, see the `Pyrocko documentation <https://pyrocko.org/docs/current/>`_.

 Objective function design
 =========================

-The `objective function` gives a scalar misfit value how well the source model fits the observed data.
+The `objective function` (or `misfit function`) gives a scalar misfit value how well the source model fits the observed data.
 A smaller misfit value is better than a large one.
-It is often called `misfit function`.
 The source model that results in the smallest values of the :term:`objective function` is the global minimum of the misfit function optimum model.

 The objective function defines what a `model fit` is and how `good` or `poor` models are scaled with respect to others.
-Furthermore, the objective function has rules how different data sets are handled, which `Lp-norm <https://en.wikipedia.org/wiki/Lp_space>`_ is applied and how data errors are considered in optimisations.
+Furthermore, the objective function has rules how different observed data sets are handled, which `Lp-norm <https://en.wikipedia.org/wiki/Lp_space>`_ is applied and how data errors are considered in optimisations.

 .. figure:: ../images/illu_combi_weights.svg